 What should I do if water runs into the battery mount?

 Sterzl: The mount is designed in such a way that water can drain off and the contacts can dry.
 To ensure that this happens, the mount and plug area should be kept clean.
 The contacts are provided with a coating which protects the surface against corrosion and wear.
-Terminal greases or technical vaseline may also be used if necessary.
+Technical vaseline may also be used if necessary.

 Must I lubricate the chain of an eBike more often than that of a bike without electric ride support?